serverless/serverless/docs/environment-variables.md

 # Resolution of environment variables

 With `useDotenv: true` set in your `serverless.yml` file, framework automatically loads environment variables from `.env` files with the help of [dotenv](https://www.npmjs.com/package/dotenv).
+In addition, `.env` files are excluded from the package when `useDotenv` is set in order to avoid uploading sensitive data as a part of package by mistake.
 Starting with next major version, `.env` files will be loaded by default and `useDotenv` setting will be ignored.

 ## Support for `.env` files